bioked/robotics-adaptive-survey/README.md

 # HRI adaptive survey

-This flask-based survey tool is designed to collect information from study participants.
-More specifically, it collects self-report intake questionnaires so that a study owner can interpret them.
+This Flask-based survey tool is designed to collect self-reported data from participants in human-robot interaction (HRI) studies.
+Participants are assigned to different study groups based on their experience and comfort levels operating robots.

-Built with Python and Flask, the tool uses simple branching based on the respondent's experience and comfort level operating a robot.
-Results are stored as CSV.
-It also includes researcher-facing routes and API endpoints (WIP).
+Built with Python, Flask, and SQLAlchemy, the tool stores responses in a relational database and includes researcher-facing routes and API endpoints (WIP).

 ## Run